joanjcaceres/HybridSuperQubits/README.md

 2. **Choose a Directory for the Project**

-    Navigate to the directory where you want to clone the repository.
+    Open Anaconda Prompt and navigate to the directory where you want to clone the repository.

     ```bash
     cd path/to/directory